Berlin court finds Russian guilty of Berlin park murder | DW | 15.12.2021

 Prosecutors believe Krasikov was acting on the orders of Russia's state security agency, the FSB.
 They demonstrated at length during the course of the trial how Russian authorities had arranged an alias, Vadim Solokov, for the man, with him traveling across several European borders under that identity in the days leading up to the murder.

 His victim, an ethnic Chechen of Georgian nationality, was shot dead at point blank range in broad daylight on August 23, 2019.
-Krasikov was arrested later in the day.
+Krasikov was arrested later that day.

+The victim was classed as a terrorist by Russian security services, he was accused of fighting as an insurgent against Russian forces in Chechnya and later of being involved in a bombing attack on the Moscow metro.

-He issued the defendant with a life sentence, also saying that the "particular severity of guilt" required under German law for the possibility of lifetime imprisonment, rather than the typical maximum of 15 years, had been fulfilled in this case.
+He issued the defendant a life sentence, also saying that the "particular severity of guilt" required under German law for potential lifetime imprisonment, rather than the typical maximum sentence of 15 years, had been fulfilled in this case.

 Krasikov was convicted of a murder in which prosecutors say he approached on a bicycle before pulling out a Glock 26 pistol and firing two shots at his victim from behind.
 The gun had a silencer on it.